stewmckendry/nhl-predictor/project/docs/onboarding_guide_simple.md

 - You can ask the AI to explain its reasoning.
 - If you’re unsure what to do, ask: “What’s the next task?” or “Where do you need help?”
 - Everything is logged — nothing is lost.

 ---

+## 🧭 Getting Started

+Welcome!
+This AI assistant helps you run structured delivery tasks using GPT pods and tools.

+### 🗣 Example Prompts to Try:
+- “Start a new task”
+- “What’s next in my delivery project?”
+- “List all tools I can use”
+- “Show me the current task queue”
+- “What’s the summary for task 2.1?”

+### 💡 You Can Ask GPT for Help Anytime:
+- “What tools do I have?”
+- “Remind me how to complete a task”
+- “Where does chain_of_thought go?”

+---